Last year my piece was a miniature version of my "Out of the Mouths of Babes" mosaic series.

 You start out by ironing some fusible web to the wrong side of a fabric square.
 In the picture here, the fabric is sheer organza.

-The squares can be used in any number of different ways.
+The squares can be used in a

 In this piece (called "Havdalah") I took 16 squares, butted them up against one another, fused the squares and a border onto a piece of batting and backing, quilted the piece and then bound it.